quickgrid/ai-resources/ai-notes.md

 **WARNING:** These notes may contain errors due to misinterpretation, lack of understanding, missing details etc.

-### Todo

-- Fill missing parts and details from papers that were highlighted but not extracted.

 ## Notes

 | Link | Topic |